 For full details of Hornsby Star Awards, refer to the Star Awards page.

 MOST IMPROVED TROPHY: A trophy is awarded to a girl and boy athlete in each age group who has scored the most ‘improved’ points over the season.
 Points are credited on a 1, 3, 5 system.
 The first time you complete the event one point is given and the result is your personal best (PB).
 The next time you do the event if you equal your PB then three points are credited.
-If you better your PB then five points are given and your result becomes your new PB.
+If you better your PB then five points are given and your result becomes your new PB or you achieve 1 point for attempting event.
 This award is computer generated.

 Perpetual Trophies are divided into 2 types – Achievement based (computer generated) and Character based – and are determined by the Executive Committee.